Arctvrvs/64-bit-CPU/docs/l2_cache_1m_8w.md

 lower memory.

 A simple Python `L2Cache` helper in `rtl/cache/l2_cache.py` mimics the behavior with a dictionary and is used by the unit tests.
+When passed a `CoverageModel` object it records L2 cache hits and misses automatically.